-The Mini-SMS MONITOR System: Designed to monitor moderate to severe problem areas.
+The Micro-SHM MONITOR System: Designed to monitor moderate to severe problem areas.
 Ultra-affordable, this system is perfect for simultaneous fleet monitoring.

 The Sensor-Highway MONITOR System: Capable of detecting minor and ultra-sensitive to severe activity, suitable for transformers requiring an intensive range of data and analytics.